brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**The Bone Clocks** — David Mitchell

+A delightful collision of strange characters across time.
+This book is _just_ fantastical enough to scratch my sci-fi itch, and literary enough to keep me satisfied.
+I hadn’t read Michell in a while, but diving back in was like slipping on a well-fitting shoe.
+My only complaint is that I got a bit sick of “psycho-“ being applied to every magic thing, as it felt a bit too much like RPG spell naming, lol.

 **An Elderly Lady Is Up to No Good** — Helene Tursten

 Delightfully wicked tales of a murderous octogenarian.
 I laughed, and cringed in turn.
 A short, strange read.